Our residency program offers:

 - Extensive experience in open and endovascular cases, with a near-equal distribution of volume.

-- Three diverse clinical training sites.
-The VA Ann Arbor Healthcare System for experience with routine vascular surgery; St. Joseph Mercy Hospital, a high-volume community surgery setting; and Michigan Medicine, a large academic medical center drawing diverse and complex cases from around the country and the world.
+- Four diverse clinical training sites.
+The VA Ann Arbor Healthcare System for experience with routine vascular surgery; Henry Ford-Allegiance; St. Joseph Mercy Hospital; and Michigan Medicine, a large academic medical center drawing diverse and complex cases from around the country and the world.

 - Exposure to all aspects of vascular surgery.
 Our 9 operating surgeons represent all aspects of the specialty, from common vascular procedures to specialized practices such as complex cerebrovascular reconstructions, advanced open reconstruction of the thoracic and abdominal aorta and visceral branches, advanced endovascular procedures, thoracic outlet syndrome decompressions, and pediatric vascular procedures.
 It’s not unusual for our residents to return from a national conference having amazed their peers with the caseload and case diversity at Michigan.